spierala/mini-rx-store/libs/signal-store/README.md

 Furthermore, Component Stores can be used as a performance optimization if you have very frequent state updates or many store instances.

 Component Store has the same API as Feature Store.
 Refactoring from Component Store to Feature Store and vice versa means changing two lines of code.

+### Component Store example

+A typical Component Store would be created within your component code using the `createComponentStore` creation function.

 ```ts
 import { Component, inject, OnInit, Signal } from '@angular/core';
 import { CommonModule } from '@angular/common';